 Metasequoia belongs to an elite group of plants – mostly quite unrelated – whose stories are the apogee of botanical legend.
 Its improbable discovery in China in the 1940s is one of botany’s most romantic sagas, a romance that is only accentuated by this tree’s very special beauty.
 Dawn Redwood (or Water Fir – a direct translation from the Chinese shui shan) belongs to that rarefied group of deciduous conifers, so that in the winter months its cinnamon-coloured bark and often exaggeratedly fluted bole may be appreciated, but it is during the summer months that this tree is at its finest, when the branchlets bear a density of incredibly delicate, fine, ferny leaves of pale emerald green.
 In autumn these transition through foxy shades of gold and bronze before falling.

-It was these qualities, of pedigree and aesthetic, together with a fast and efficient (if slightly chaotic) distribution of seed throughout the world, and a remarkably adaptable nature, that caused Metasequoia to become one of the most familiar ‘unusual’ trees across our area.
+It was these qualities, of pedigree and aesthetics, together with a fast and efficient (if slightly chaotic) distribution of seed throughout the world, and a remarkably adaptable nature, that caused Metasequoia to become one of the most familiar ‘unusual’ trees across our area.
 It continues to cultivate legions of fans as new generations of gardeners and dendrologists discover it, and its sustained popularity serves as ample testament to its many qualities.
 A consequence of Dawn Redwood’s A-list status, however, is that its tale is one that everybody thinks they know, yet behind the oft-quoted synopsis lies a tangle of names, dates, and contradictory versions of events.
 At the heart of this tale two events happened in quick succession; both were remarkable but their close synchronicity made them extraordinary, even more so as World War II was raging as the story unfurled.

 Millions of years earlier some coniferous trees, growing in a far warmer world than we know today, shed various leaves, shoots, and cones that would, eons later, find themselves as fossils laid out on the desk of Japanese palaeobotanist Shigeru Miki.
 Miki realised these fossils belonged to a hitherto unnamed genus – long extinct, so he thought – and in 1941 he described Metasequoia to accommodate them.
 His name (literally ‘like a Sequoia’) references the considerable likeness to these trees’ evergreen cousin, Sequoia, the Coast Redwood (Farjon 2005).